-Bend is a smallish city of around 100,000, and growing rapidly.
+Bend is a smallish city of around 100,000 and growing rapidly.
 For there is a lot to love about this town.
 An outdoor enthusiast’s dream: you have world-class skiing in the form of Mt.
 Bachelor to the west, unparalleled fishing opportunities, and some of the best hiking in the country.
-And much like Portland, there seems to be just as many bikers here than motorists.
+And much like Portland, there seem to be just as many bikers here than motorists.

 What is a butte, you ask?
 Buttes are extinct volcanoes, that have been overgrown with grasses and other vegetation, and resemble a large, sprawling hill.
 Hiking to the top of a butte affords spectacular views of the surrounding areas, and so they are popular attractions for both locals and tourists.